-There are a number of reasons why your Lighthouse scores in SpeedCurve might be different from the scores you see in other tools, such as Page Speed Insights.
+There are a number of reasons why your Lighthouse scores in SpeedCurve might be different from the scores you see in other tools, such as Page Speed Insights (PSI).
 Here are a few common reasons, along with our recommendation not to focus too much on getting your scores to "match".

 Different Lighthouse versions

 While PageSpeed sometimes runs the same version of Lighthouse that we do, from time to time they may be out of sync with us.
-(Note that we typically run the latest release.
-We are currently extending our testing of Lighthouse v6 due to many changes included in the release.)
+(Note that we typically run the latest release.)

-The performance score is strongly influenced by TTI, which can be quite different depending on the test environment.
-You can’t really compare them directly like you could with the older version.
+The performance score is strongly influenced by Time to Interactive (TTI) and Total Blocking Time (TBT), which can be quite different depending on the test environment and runtime settings.
 The Lighthouse team have written some great background on what can cause variability in your scores.

 Separate page loads